 This course will consider politics, culture, economics, and society of the United States from the end of World War I through the 1920s, the Great Depression, and the Second World War.
-Prerequisite HIST-101 or HIST-190.
-(ATTR: AMSA, ARTS, HAM, HMAM)
+Prerequisites: Any HIST 100-level course.
+(ATTR: AMSA, ARTS, EXPH, HAM, HMAM)